Hilary Duff Recalls Frustrations Over Being Typecast as Lizzie McGuire - E! Online

 Now, Hilary Duff is opening up about playing the iconic character—and how she has nothing but love for Lizzie—in a new interview with Cosmopolitan U.K.

-"I'm at such a different place in my life now, being a mother and a wife–it doesn't weigh on me anymore," she told the magazine.
+"I'm at such a different place in my life now, being a mother and a wife–it doesn't weigh on me anymore," she told the magazine for its November issue.
 "I don't feel like people only see me that way, but [even] when they do, I feel appreciative of it because she was very impactful on so many people's lives."

 However, there was a time when the Disney Channel alum just wanted to move on from the role.
 "I definitely went through big frustrations of being like, ‘Why can I not get a shot at being someone else?'" she recalled.
 "Not that I want to dog every casting director out there, but there's a very small handful of people who are character actors and can be hired for roles that are truly different from one another.